jesushilarioh/C-Plus-Plus/README.md

 C++ practice and exercices.

 ## C++
-Hey y'all, most of these examples come from my learning through Tony Gaddis, "Starting Out With C++", 8th Edition.
+Hey y'all, these examples come from my learning through Tony Gaddis, "Starting Out With C++", 8th Edition.
 Feel free to use!!
 Thanks

 Here is an example of what you'll see... in these examples.
 ```C++